 Applies to: All units

-All Focusrite 1/4 inch jack inputs and outputs are mono balanced.
-Balanced cables have two rings on the end of the connector and are often referred to as TRS (Tip, Ring, Sleeve) cables.
 Balanced cables are far better at rejecting interference noise than unbalanced cables.
-This is made possible by the addition of an extra conductor (more information can be found here).
+This is made possible by the addition of an extra conductor (more detailed information can be found here).

 When should I use balanced cables?